Introduction

 The following shows how the Knowledge Evidence items relate to the Performance Requirements.

-The following shows to the Skills for the UEEFS2003 unit.
+The following shows the Skills for the UEEFS2003 unit.
 I have added the S numbers.

 The following shows how the Skills items relate to the Performance Requirements.